SchmidtDSE/plastics-pipeline/COOKBOOK.md

  - Get the result: `docker cp pipeline_run:/workspace/pipeline.zip pipeline.zip`
  - Shutdown container: `docker stop pipeline_run`

 The result will be placed in `pipeline.zip`.
+Of course, note that some algorithms considered in this pipeline include stochastic elements.

 <br>